jlleongarcia/jlleongarcia/content/blog/outro-whatayear.md

 In conclusion, Go is a great language for developers aiming to build high-performance, scalable applications, and it serves as a valuable addition to a developer’s toolkit.
 Similar languages, like **Rust** and **Deno**, also focus on performance and safety, making them worth exploring.

 {{< /details >}}

+{{< details title="Maybe next year...[Linux Stuff] 📌" closed="true" >}}

+SysLinuxOS is a specialized Debian-based Linux distribution tailored for system administrators.

+It addresses the need for a robust operating system equipped with tools for networking and system management.

+**Key Features:**
+1. Debian-based with extensive networking and systems tools pre-installed.
+2. Supports multiple languages; offers GNOME and MATE desktop environments.
+3. Includes a variety of security and monitoring tools for enhanced system management.

+**Pros:**
+- Comprehensive selection of pre-installed tools for system administration.
+- User-friendly with improved hardware support and customization options.
+- Regular updates aligned with Debian releases.

+**Cons:**
+- Desktop may appear cluttered due to numerous monitoring displays.
+- May require additional configuration for specific user needs.

+**Alternatives:**
+- Ubuntu Server
+- CentOS
+- Fedora Server

+SysLinuxOS provides a solid foundation for system administrators, but users should be aware of its potential clutter.

+{{< /details >}}